HastarTara/The_Oddysey/README.md

     - add 'click image to read full article' above the image, and make the image the external link

   - fix GAS script so it skips articles that have been done

-      - adding new 'completed' column to the g sheets?
+      - adding new 'completed' column to the g sheets? alternatively - remove the row, add to 'completed' spreadsheet.
+This would stop the increase of limited GAS row-read operations over time.